Get clear guidance regarding whether you will need to release equity from your property during your IVA. If so, the amount you will have to release.

 When the above do not apply, the length of the agreement will be 60 months.
 However, you will have to agree to attempt to release equity as part of the deal.

-Your property must be valued again in the 54th month.
+In this case, your property must be valued again in the 54th month of the Arrangement.
 If you are unable to release available equity at that time, the number of payments will be extended to 72 months.
 Once these are paid, the IVA will be completed.

 Want more advice about IVA equity release?
 Give us a call (0800 011 4712) or complete the form at the bottom of this page.
 Its free and confidential.